kwaldenphd/world-wide-web/README.md

 We are going to install Geany at the command line.
 This will give you some more practice for a future lab when we build a server on our Pi.

-Connect your Pi to the Internet either through Wi-Fi or the Ethernet cable
+Connect your Pi to the Internet either through Wi-Fi or the Ethernet cable.
 Open a Terminal session (If you don’t remember how, revisit the Project 1 instructions)

-Install Geany IDE at the command line using `sudo apt-get install geany`
+Install Geany IDE at the command line using `sudo apt-get install geany`.
 After the installation is complete you will find Geany in Menu > Programming

 <blockquote>Geany documentation http://www.geany.org</blockquote>